zjakub1/sturdy-broccoli/pull_request_template.md

 ## Description

 Include a description of what has been changed nad include relevant motivation and context.
-If needed, ensure to list all dependencies that are required for this change.
+If needed, ensure to list all dependencies that are required for this change.er

 Fixes # (issue)